WillItMod/virtual_asic_miner/README.md

 If you use AxeBench/AxeLive and want each simulated miner to be discoverable as a device (`/api/system/*` on per-miner ports):
 - enable `--publish-miners`
-- use `docs/USAGE.md` → “AxeBench compatibility” for required fields and troubleshooting
+- see `docs/USAGE.md`, section "AxeBench compatibility" for required fields and troubleshooting

 ## Quick start (Windows)